The Disadvantages of Freelancing

 As a freelancer, you will encounter busy times and lean times.
 You must learn to manage variable workloads and balance multiple competing priorities and deadlines.

 Your workload and income may vary from month to month and can be difficult to predict, particularly in the early stages of your business.
 Large swings in income can make budgeting difficult.
 Additionally, as a freelancer, you do not receive bonuses, awards or employer recognition.
-Feedback from clients is great but does not usually entail extra financial remuneration.
+Feedback from clients is excellent but does not usually entail extra financial remuneration.

 Unique Ethical Considerations

-Freelancing in the legal industry carries unique practical and ethical implications.
+Freelancing in the legal industry carries different practical and ethical implications.
 Common ethical considerations include an unauthorized practice of law, client disclosure and consent, confidentiality and data security issues and the need to perform thorough conflict checks.

 Round the Clock Coverage